After early retirement the writer studied for an Open University B.A.(Hons) in English Literature, majoring in the works of Shakespeare

 Shakespeare wrote the following lines for Octavius Caesar:

 Prove this a prosperous day, the three-nooked world

 This would no doubt have resonated pleasingly with James I who, along with other classically educated members of Shakespeare’s audience, would have grasped the analogous reference of consolidation of the Roman triumvirate under one Emperor with the consolidation of the three kingdoms of the British Isles under James.

-The unification associated with James’s accession, his self-promotion as the new Augustus, his politico-economic ambitions, and his suppression of religious dissent provided a rich seam of material for Shakespeare to mine when writing his play Antony and Cleopatra.
-The outcome, according to Neville-Davies was ‘an opalescent fusion of ancient history and Jacobean observations’ (Brown and Johnson, 2000,.p.161), a statement which suggests that against the dark background of the Roman Civil wars and imperial ambitions the main characters in the play are depicted as complex changing figures with some similarities to powerful contemporary people.
+The outcome, according to Neville-Davies was ‘an opalescent fusion of ancient history and Jacobean observations’ (Brown and Johnson, 2000, p.161), a statement which suggests that against the background of the Roman Civil wars and imperial ambitions the main characters in the play are depicted as complex changing figures with some similarities to powerful contemporary people.

 "Remember, remember the 5th of November, gunpowder, treason and plot"

 Let's take a look at the following lines:

 Upon the present state, whose numbers threaten;

 And quietness, grown sick of rest, would purge